 The right-of-way has many signs warning pedestrians away, but they are universally disregarded.
 The trains do move slowly.

 The British built roads too, of course, and in a metric age, this British milestone survives on the Colombo-Kandy road.

 A bridge from the 1820s.

 The plaque recalls Governor Edward Barnes, who not only supported the development of coffee plantations but went into the business himself.
-He seems to have an inspirational leader, however: see, for example, the adulatory portrait in Fifty Years in Ceylon (1891), the autobiography of Thomas Skinner, Ceylon's pioneer road builder.
+He seems to have been an inspirational leader, however: see, for example, the adulatory description of him in Fifty Years in Ceylon (1891), the autobiography of Thomas Skinner, Ceylon's pioneer road builder.

-The British bridged the Mahaweli Ganga with a famous and elegant sandalwood-timber arch that was long ago replaced by a newer bridge.
-For pedestrians in this densely populated area, they also built many narrow suspension bridges.
+The British bridged the Mahaweli Ganga in 1833 with a famous and elegant sandalwood-timber arch that was replaced in 1905 by an iron bridge.
+For pedestrians in this densely populated area, they also built many suspension bridges for pedestrians.

 Such improvements kept coming throughout the colonial period.

-Recently, many have been retired and replaced by vehicular bridges.
+Recently, many have been retired and replaced or supplemented by vehicular bridges.